 The Audit Committee reports on its work to the Board at the Board meeting first following the meeting of the Committee and submits for the information of the Board the minutes of the committee’s meeting.
 The CEO of the Company or other persons in the management team of the Company may not be elected to the Audit Committee.

 The Audit Committee's chair is Anne Leskelä, who is independent of the Company and its significant shareholders.
-Members are Terhi Tuomi, Carl-Peter Thorwid and Reijo Kiskola.
-Terhi Tuomi and Carl-Peter Thorwid are independent of the Company, but not independent of its significant shareholders.
-Reijo Kiskola is independent of the Company and its significant shareholders.
+Members are Terhi Tuomi, Ove Conradsson and Reijo Kiskola.
+Terhi Tuomi is independent of the Company, but not independent of its significant shareholders.
+Ove Conradsson and Reijo Kiskola are independent of the Company and its significant shareholders.

 Committee meetings are also regularly attended by the Company’s CEO, the CFO, the internal auditor and by its external auditors.